Epilogue Announces Launch In BC!

 The rules differ depending on your situation.
 Here are some common ones:

-- A spouse and children: what everyone gets depends on whether you had your children with your spouse or with someone in another relationship.
+What everyone gets depends on whether you had your children with your spouse or with someone in another relationship.

-- If your children are from a prior/different relationship: your surviving spouse gets $150,000 “off the top,” and the rest is divided one-half to the spouse and one-half to the children.
+Your surviving spouse gets $150,000 “off the top,” and the rest is divided one-half to the spouse and one-half to the children.

-- Children but no surviving spouse: your estate gets divided evenly among your kids.
+Your estate gets divided evenly among your kids.

-- No lineal descendants: your assets go to your parents.
+Your assets go to your parents.

 What is an Enduring Power of Attorney?